RyanSieglerKX/tutorials/README.md

 - Efficient querying and filtering
 - Using time-series functions and joins in q

-### 2️⃣ Real-Time Ingestion & Streaming Analytics (Example2.html)
+### 2️⃣ Ingesting and Processing Live Data Feeds (Example2.html)
 📌 Format: HTML (run in q terminal)
 💡 What you’ll learn:
-- Real-time data ingestion & event processing
+- Real-time data ingestion
-- Pattern detection & responding to streaming data
+- Simulate live data streaming
-- Writing efficient real-time queries in q
+- Using IPC for client server communication to capture real-time data

 ## 🏗️ Running the Examples
 ### Option 1️⃣: Use the Academy Sandbox (No Setup Required!)